 But many others organized active resistance to Nazism, braving police repression and death.
 But a large majority of the German population was composed of passive onlookers.
 They were too scared to act, to differ, to protest.

 Information about Nazi atrocities had trickled out of Germany during the last years of the regime.
 But it was only after the end of the war that the world came to realize the horrors suffered by the Jews and other ‘undesirables’.
 Many Jews wrote their memories in diaries and notebooks, and created archives.
+Many of them buried their memoires under the ground, in the hope that someday the world would come to know about their plight.

 When the Nazi leadership could see that they were fighting a losing battle, they distributed petrol to its functionaries to destroy all incriminating evidences.